-But the benefits of body positivity extend into the bedroom, too.
+The benefits of body positivity and getting rid of negative thoughts extend into the bedroom, too.
 Here are just a few of the ways in which body positivity makes you a better lover:

 Body positivity paves the way to new sexual horizons

-When you love your body, you’re willing to let it perform, explore and experience sex in new and exciting ways.
-Rather than worrying about how you look, you’re able to indulge in sexual sensations with a genuine focus on how they feel.
+When you love your body and physical appearance, you’re willing to let it perform, explore and experience sex in new and exciting ways.
+Rather than worrying about your weight and how you look, you’re able to indulge in sexual sensations with a genuine focus on how they feel because of body acceptance.

 Research reveals that body image and overall self-esteem are positively correlated.
-And since confidence increases your willingness to try new things, loving your body is likely to make you a more open-minded, adventurous lover.
+Since confidence increases your willingness to try new things, loving your body is likely to positively affect your mental health and make you a more open-minded, adventurous lover.

 Body positivity = more orgasms

 A study published in the International Journal of Sexual Health used a newly-developed scale to measure men’s and women’s attitudes toward genitals and revealed a connection between attitude and experience of sexual pleasure.
 Women who feel good about their genitals are more likely to have orgasms and practice sexual health-promoting behaviors.
 These body acceptance behaviors include performing self-examinations of their vulvas and visiting the doctor for gynecological exams.

 The study also revealed that men generally have a positive attitude toward women’s genitals with regard to look, smell and taste despite cultural stereotypes that may suggest otherwise.

 So go ahead and get to know your genitals in the name of bigger, better orgasms.
 Use a hand mirror to check them out.
 Feel the texture of your skin.
 Get familiar with your contours and your body’s unique reaction to physical touch which is likely to change with your sleep patterns, diet, stress levels, and menstrual cycle.